Misterdeiff/rpi-home-lab/README.md

    4.3.
 Use Telegram web and access your new Channel.
 Get the Channel ID from the URL.
 It usually starts with `-100` 4.4.
 Use this Channel ID in the Connection configured in Radarr and Sonarr

+Note: `telegram_notification_disk.sh` uses an optional variable `EXCLUDE_DISK` to exclude from the notifications the Time Machine disk.
+This is because Time Machine tends to use the whole disk space before removing old backups.

 # Useful commands

 ## Get a List of Playbook Tasks